 Spool: The holder of thread.

 Stash: Collection of fabric.

-Straight Stitch: Stitching made with single stitches in a straight line.
+Straight stitch: Stitching made with single stitches in a straight line.
 Learn how to sew a straight stitch here.

 Tack: A temporary stitch used to hold pieces together, removed after the final stitching.